How to stay organized as a Personal Trainer (Step-by-step)

 3. Plan your sessions fully for each day

-Once you have a nice full diary, you are likely to have several hours of back-to-back sessions, which is great!
+Once you have a nice full diary, you are likely to have several hours of back to back sessions, which is great!

-So, plan ahead of time by having all your program cards for the day displayed in the order they should be completed in.
+So, plan ahead of time by having all your programme cards for the day displayed in the order they should be completed in.
 You can do this on your clipboard (if you are old-school), or written up on your phone (for anyone under the age of 35 who wouldn’t even consider using a clipboard).

 Planning to take a quick few measurements of your client at 10:55 am just before your 11 am session starts?
 Then make sure you have everything you need available so you can quickly go and grab them, take the measurements, get it recorded and move on to your next session.